0xricksanchez/reverse_engineering/README.md

 # README
-In here you can find a random collection binaries from challenges, forums, ctfs meant to be reverse engineered.
+In here you can find a random collection of binaries from challenges, forums, ctfs meant to be reverse engineered.

-The write ups are meant to be a personal learning experience and include a .bndb file for BinaryNinja.
+The write ups were originally meant to be a personal learning experience only and include a .bndb file for BinaryNinja.

-Feel free to reach out to me for errors, or in the rare case if you should have questions :)
+Feel free to reach out if you catch any errors, or in the rare case when having questions :).